dvdmtw98/notes/My Vault/Software Engineering/Programming Languages/Rust/Rust.md

 - Variable, Function, Method and Module names should follow snake case
 - Enums, Traits and Types should be written in Pascal Case
 - Constant names should be written in All Caps
+- When using functions it is idiomatic in Rust to bring the parent module into scope

 ---